Consumers seek time-saving shortcuts all the time, and their attention naturally gravitates to the quickest way to gather information: images.

 Finally, always make sure you name your images correctly, including as much relevant metadata and keywords as possible.

-This additional detail helps search engines understand what is in the image, helping to improve your ranking giving you boost in organic traffic.
+This additional detail helps search engines understand what is in the image, helping to improve your ranking giving you a boost in organic traffic.

 The world of ecommerce is showing no sign of slowing down, and your product photos provide prospective customers a virtual window into your business.